Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Rather then making a pile of stuff to go to Goodwill that gets bigger and bigger on top of the dryer, I hang a heavy duty trash bag on a hook in the garage which is two steps farther than the laundry room.
 All donations go right into the bag.
 When its full, I toss it in the car (well, maybe not toss, it gets pretty heavy) and take it to the charity thrift store.
 It really helps to round up clutter as I have a designated place for it without thinking about where to put it or getting a box to put it in.

 He said when you donate to Goodwill or another charity, only donate stuff that is good.
 Don't use Goodwill as a place to throw away your trash.
-If something is too worn out, stained, damaged beyond repair, or just plain out of fashion...put it in the trash, don't give it to Goodwill for them to throw away.
-That costs them money.
+If something is too worn out, stained, damaged beyond repair, or just plain out of fashion... put it in the trash.